 Prepare to be amazed, course after course: like the welcome treat, a sphere of dark chocolate and gold leaf that hides a heart of Campari.
 A must try!

 The wine cellar is very well stocked, with over 1000 international labels, many of which are from important vintages, as well as a careful selection of the best wines of Veneto.

-For lunch or dinner, book a table for two in the romantic veranda room and let yourself be pampered by that special atmosphere made of centuries-old traditions and solid family values.
+For lunch or dinner, book a table for two in the romantic veranda room and let yourself be pampered by that special sense of hospitality that smells of centuries-old traditions and solid values.